pojntfx/connmapper/README.md

 - [google/gopacket](https://github.com/google/gopacket) provides the library that the packets are being parsed with.
 - [oschwald/geoip2-golang](https://github.com/oschwald/geoip2-golang) provides the library for reading the GeoIP2 database.

-To all the rest of the authors who worked on the dependencies used: **Thanks a lot!**

 ## Contributing

 To contribute, please use the [GitHub flow](https://guides.github.com/introduction/flow/) and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).